j9brown/scenery/README.md

 ### Favorite colors element

-Specifies a favorite color to be shown in a light's more-info dialog.
+Adds a favorite color to the light's more-info dialog.
 The frontend only supports a subset of all color formats as shown below.

 | Attribute         | Optional | Description |
 | ----------------- | -------- |------------ |